Rational function approximation with normalized positive denominators: Rational Bernstein Denominator Algorithm

 \subsubsection{Hot-Start}

 Iterative methods for nonlinear problems, \textit{i.e.} the nonlinear residuals, are often sensitive to initial conditions.
-To speed up the iterative procedure and potentially converge to a better solution, we propose to \textit{hot-start} the iterative algorithm with a solution obtained either from the SK algorithm or the rational Bernstein denominator algorithm with linearized residuals.
+To speed up the iterative procedure and potentially converge to a better solution, we propose to \textit{hot-start} the iterative algorithm with a solution obtained from an alternative rational approximation, typically the SK or AAA algorithm, or the rational Bernstein denominator algorithm with reweighted linearized residuals.

-We first attempt the fit using the SK and the linearized Bernstein Denominator algorithm.
-The linearized Bernstein Denominator algorithm is always guaranteed to return solutions that match our given constraints, namely that $w\in \Delta^{M'}$.
-However, this is not true for the SK algorithm.
-In this case, the results are projected into our constraint and used as the solution for the SK algorithm.

-The projected SK and linearized Bernstein Denominator algorithm solutions may contain poles at $x=0$ or $x=1$ if $w_0=0$ or $w_{M'}=0$, respectively.
-If both don't contain poles, then the one with the best error is used to hot-start the iteration.
-Otherwise, if only one doesn't contain poles, that one is used to begin the iteration.
+We first fit the alternative rational approximation and the rational Bernstein denominator with reweighted linearized residuals.
+The denominators are converted to a Bernstein basis and the coefficients are projected onto the simplex.
+Once projected, they may contain poles at $x=0$ or $x=1$.
+If both do not contain poles, then the one with the best error is used to hot-start the iteration.
+Otherwise, if only one does not contain poles, that one is used to begin the iteration.
 If both contain poles, then we take $\frac{1}{M'}\mathbbm{1}$ as the initial condition.